jinwood/jinwood.github.io/data/authors/default.md

 - Developed serverless microservices using AWS technologies, such as Lambda, SQS, DynamoDB, and CloudFormation.
 - Played a pivotal role in rebranding efforts, focusing on redesigning the Cuckoo blog.
 - Significantly enhanced both customer-facing websites and the internal CRM system.
-- Actively participated in architecture discussions, conducted code reviews, and delivered impressive demos.
+- Actively participated in architecture discussions, conducted code reviews.

-#### Quadrotech / Quest - Frontend Developer
+#### Quadrotech - Frontend Developer

 ###### 08-2019 - 04-2022

-- Developed and tested features for Nova and On Demand using React, Redux, and Angular.
+- Spearheaded the development and testing of features for Nova and On Demand using React, Redux and Angular.
-- Engaged in design discussions and presented features to stakeholders.
+- Engaged in productive design discussions and effectively presented features to stakeholders.
-- Conducted unit and integration testing using Cypress.
+- Conducted rigorous unit, integration and e2e testing using RTL and Cypress.
-- Mentored junior team members and provided technical guidance.
+- Served as a mentor to junior team members, providing valuable technical guidance.

 #### Just Eat - Frontend Developer